 Correspondence consists primarily of letters received from Mark di Suvero (1964-1965), whom Sabol became acquainted with during planning of "Dial Y for Sculpture," describing works in progress, materials, tools, personal impressions, and physical difficulties in working after his accident.
 Two letters contain sketches of his sculpture as well as sketches illustrating dismantling instructions for AMERIGO V. A few miscellaneous letters from Thomas Hess to Holmes Perkins and from Holmes Perkins, Nicholas Calas, and Dieter Rot to Sabol are included.

-Biographical/Historical Note: Curator; Philadelphia, Pa.
+Biographical/Historical Note: Audrey Sabol (1922- ) is a curator in Philadelphia, Pennsylvania.
 Partner with Joan Kron in the Beautiful Bag Co.

 Donated 1986 by Audrey Sabol.

 How to Use this Collection

 - Microfilm reel 4224 available at Archives of American Art offices, the Free Library of Philadelphia, and through interlibrary loan.

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Contact Reference Services for more information.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.